varshat/Deep-learning-Notes/README.md

 # Deep-learning-Notes
-Following concepts are covered in this repo
+The following concepts are covered in this repo
-## Perceptron
+### Perceptron
+### Neuron/Forward Propagation with Keras